TestL-ab/TestL-ab.github.io/src/pages/docs/testlab-intro.md

 Test Lab is Dockerized and can be deployed on your virtual private server or AWS Elastic Container Service with one simple command.

-The rest of this case study will walk you through the Test Lab architecture and and an exploration of the engineering decisions that we addressed while building the Test Lab application.

 ---

 ## Test Lab Use Case